-- The station and track design began in January 2013 and was completed in late 2014.
+- Station and track design began in 2013 and was completed in late 2014.

-- Construction is scheduled to begin in 2015, and to be completed in early 2017.
+- Construction is expected to be completed in early 2017.

 Project Overview and Purpose

-- The location and size of the current train station cannot accommodate expected ridership growth, nor accommodate a desired downtown multimodal transportation center.
-NCDOT and the City of Raleigh aligned plans, visions, and funding to develop this improved facility.
-It will accommodate current and future demand for intercity passenger rail, commuter rail, city bus, regional bus, taxis, bicycles, and other modes of transportation.
+NCDOT and the City of Raleigh have aligned plans, visions and funding to develop Raleigh Union Station to accommodate current and future demand for intercity passenger rail, commuter rail, buses, taxis, bicycles and other forms of transportation.

-- The project calls for reusing an industrial building which has been vacant since 2005.
-The 26,000 square foot building will provide 9,200 square feet of passenger waiting and civic space.
+- The project reuses an industrial building that has been vacant since 2005.
+The 26,000-square-foot building will provide 9,200 square feet of passenger areas.

-- Access to the boarding platforms will be via at grade concourse which is below grade only where it passes under one track to access the center island platform.
+- The concourse between the station and boarding platforms will be at grade with natural light except for a short distance where it passes under one track and then up onto the center island platform.

-- The 920-foot long passenger platform will include a 600 foot long canopy providing patrons protection from the elements.
-The center-island platform will allow passengers to board from either side, thereby providing more flexibility for train operations.
-The platform will be level with the trains, so passengers will not have to use steps or wheelchair lifts.
+- The 920 foot-long passenger platform will include a 600 foot-long canopy to offer passengers protection from the elements.
+The center island platform will allow them to board trains on either side.
+The platform will also be level with the train doors, so passengers will not need steps or wheelchair lifts.

-- Currently, when passenger trains are at the existing station, the mainline railroad track is blocked.
-This forces freight and other passenger trains to wait until the passenger loading or unloading is complete before proceeding through the station area.
-The new facility will have two dedicated tracks that remove passenger trains from the mainline tracks, thus improving operations for freight and passenger train operations.
+- The current station layout causes passenger trains to block the mainline railroad track when passengers are boarding.
+This forces freight and other passenger trains to stop and wait until a passenger train in front of them moves on before they can travel through the station area.
+The new facility will have two dedicated tracks specifically for trains that are stopping at Raleigh Union Station.
+This removes passenger trains from the mainline tracks, which allows freight and other passenger trains to bypass the station.